bee-rickey/webScraper/README.md

 c.5) Once done, if translations is enabled, then, we consider the first column and do a lookup on statename_translation.meta file to convert the vernacular text into English.

+3. Run automation.py to figure out deltas.
+Arguments: "StateName" "detailed" "ocr"
+Output: Gives a delta for each category and district for the state name mentioned.
+Description: This uses the output.txt file to decide on what the delta will be for the given state.

 **FAQ**